Celtic Art (1,000 BCE onwards)

 In any event, like the Ardagh and Derrynaflan chalices, the early Christian religious manuscripts remained essentially Celtic in design, being covered with incredibly complex patterns of traditional motifs, including the triskele, the trumpet, zoomorphic imagery, spirals, rhombuses, crosses, knot designs and countless other fantasy-filled graphic ornamentation and tracery - nearly all derived from the traditional designs of pagan Celtic metalwork.

-Among the most famous illuminated manuscripts are the Cathach of St. Columba (early 7th century), the Book of Durrow (c.670), the Lindisfarne Gospels (c.698-700), the Echternach Gospels (c.700), the Lichfield Gospels (c.730) and the Book of Kells (c.800).
+Among the most famous illuminated manuscripts are the Cathach of St. Columba (early 7th century), the Book of Durrow (c.670), the Lindisfarne Gospels (c.698-700), the Echternach Gospels (c.700), the Lichfield Gospels (c.730) and the Book of Kells (c.800) - especially its Chi/Rho Monogram Page with its fabulous decoration.
 They are among the greatest treasures of early Christian art of the Middle Ages, and perhaps the most famous works in the entire history of Irish art.

 They also had a significant influence on religious scriptoriums in contemporary Europe.
 The anti-classical styles of texts like the Book of Kells were carried to numerous monasteries and religious centres on the Continent where they influenced the development of Carolingian, Romanesque and Gothic art for the remainder of the Middle Ages.